The 3rd Annual Poker Run of the Men’s Auxiliary of Ramona Veterans of Foreign Wars Post 3783 will be held Saturday, Aug. 10.

 Many Ramona hams shared their knowledge with local residents recently as part of the yearly Field Day, when they took over a section of Fire Station 82 on Dye Road.

 Among churches in Ramona offering Vacation Bible School for children this summer are:

 New Life Assembly

 Wednesdays — July 10, 17, 24, and 31, and Aug.
 7, 14, 21 and 28, from 7 to 8:30 p.m.
 For ages 4 to 12.
 Includes outside fun time, Bible lessons, snacks and crafts.
 For more information, call 619-647-5120.

-The meeting will begin at 7 p.m. in Ramona Community Center, 434 Aqua Lane.
+The Ramona Community Planning Group will conduct its monthly meeting Thursday, July 11, at 7 p.m. at the Ramona Community Center, 434 Aqua Lane.

 Ramona Community Planning Group, 7 p.m., Ramona Library Community Room, 1275 Main St. Among agenda topics: site plan for proposed Tractor Supply Company store at Hunter and Main streets, proposed AMCAL affordable workforce housing on Robertson Street, preliminary proposal for apartment complex on 16th Street, report of meeting on Santa Maria Creek cleanup, consideration of sending representatives to SDG&E